intel/iot-js-api/api/board/aio.md

 The `supportedModes` property inherited from [`Pin`](./README.md/#pin) returns an array of supported modes fot the pin, according to the board documentation.
 Implementations are not required to implement this property, in which case its value should be `undefined`.

-The `value` property inherited from [`Pin`](./README.md/#pin) can take values between 0 and 1024 or between 0 and 4096.
+The `value` property inherited from [`Pin`](./README.md/#pin) can take values between 0 and 1023 or between 0 and 4095.
 Its getter performs a synchronous read operation for the pin value.
 On platforms where AIO access is asynchronous, the read is blocked until data is available.

 The `address` property inherited from [`Pin`](./README.md/#pin) is initialized by implementation with the pin mapping value provided by the board, and represents the identifier of the pin in the given platform and operating system.

 The `channel` property is initialized by implementation and provides the numeric index of the analog pin, e.g. it is 0 for pin `"A0"` and 5 for pin `"A5"`.

 The `rateLimit` property represents the minimum number of milliseconds between two emits of the `ondata` event.
-It is used as a hint from applications when initializing AIO pins, and the value is reflecting the capability of the platform (`undefined` when rate limitation is not supported).
+It is used as a hint from applications when initializing AIO pins, and the value reflects the capability of the platform (`undefined` when rate limitation is not supported).

 The `precision` property represents the bit length of the digital sample.
 It is usually 10 or 12 bits, depending on board.